Android¶

 All shared types from Supported Types are available here too.

-Today, the Android module adds one Android-specific type:
+Today, the Android module adds these Android platform types:

 | Type | Usage | Notes |